-The music room in the Boarding House also can be used as a "Sanctuary" or prayer room if required.
+The music room or the sickbays in the Boarding House also can be used as a "Sanctuary" or prayer room if required.
+When not needed due to illness, it is possible to sleep in the sickbays whilst observing Ramadan in order to allow our boarders to eat before sunrise.
 Boarding students can join a local place of worship and observe their own beliefs as they wish, these include: Quaker Meeting House, Kings' Church, Methodist Church, Church of England and Roman Catholic Church.
 Staff will help with any logistics of getting to and from places of worship as required.